High Achievers’ Internship program at A2I2

 The duration of the internship is 10 weeks.

 The internships are unpaid and will be undertaken as part-time (2 days per week) as part of the coursework during the semester.
 Graduates may also apply for an internship for work or professional experience.

 The internship must be undertaken on campus, located in Burwood, Victoria.

 The interns will be expected to work on a project, with the help of their mentors and provide:

-- A brief presentation (of 10 minutes) on the work in week 5 of the internship.
+- A brief presentation (10 minutes) on the work in week 5 of the internship.
 It will be internal and will be presented to the mentors and other interns.

-- A detailed slideshow presentation (of 15 minutes) on the work in week 10 of the internship.
+- A detailed slideshow presentation (15 minutes) on the work in week 10 of the internship.
 It will be external and will be presented to the staff and students at A2I2.

 - A final report will be submitted by the interns at the end of the internship detailing the work carried out for 10 weeks.